buildingSMART/bSDD/Model/Import Model/bSDD JSON import model.md

 | RelationType             | Text     | Yes       | No            | One of:  HasMaterial, HasReference,  IsEqualTo,  IsSynonymOf,  IsParentOf,  IsChildOf, HasPart    |
 | Fraction  \*               | Real     | No       | No            | Optional provision of a fraction of the total amount (e.g. volume or weight) that applies to the Classification owning the relations.
 The sum of Fractions per classification/relationtype must be 1.
 Similar to Fraction in [IfcMaterialConstituent](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcMaterialConstituent.htm)|

-\* currently only available in bSDD Test environment

 ## PropertyValue type